sendgrid/sendgrid-csharp/README.md

 <a name="setup"></a>
 ## Setup Environment Variables to Manage Your API Key

 Manage your [Twilio SendGrid API Keys](https://app.sendgrid.com/settings/api_keys) by storing them in Environment Variables or in [Web.config](https://docs.microsoft.com/en-us/aspnet/identity/overview/features-api/best-practices-for-deploying-passwords-and-other-sensitive-data-to-aspnet-and-azure).
 It is a good practice to keep your data and configuration settings separate.
-This way to you can change your Twilio SendGrid API key without changing your code.
+This way you can change your Twilio SendGrid API key without changing your code.
 Also, we strongly advise against storing sensitive data directly in your code.

 Setup Environment Variables using the UI: